CyberGitLabs/security-writeups/Hack The Box Machines/Cicada.md

 Comparing with the results above we can see that the only user member of this group is *emily.oscars*.

-At this point i tried to follow the file's indication and change the user's password.
+At this point I tried to follow the file's indication and change the user's password.
 I thought that maybe after the password was changed the user could have been assigned to the groups it was supposed to belong like the *Remote Management Users*.
-But i couldn't change it, so i started to enumerate users with an ldap query, using the credentials we have:
+But I couldn't change it, so I started to enumerate users with an ldap query, using the credentials we have:

 ![diagram](../images/Cicada/Cicada_ldap_query.png)